Nature’s Logic raw frozen dog food receives the Advisor’s mid-tier rating of 3.5 stars.

 The Bottom Line

-Judging by its ingredients alone, Nature’s Logic Raw looks to be an above-average frozen dog food.
+Judging by its ingredients alone, Nature’s Logic looks like an above-average raw product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 38% and a mean fat level of 47%.
 Together, these figures suggest a carbohydrate content of 7% for the overall product line.

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical raw dog food.